audreyyj/ShinahAudrey/Group Assignments/readme.md

 6. OSMnx Analysis III: Car-Centric Neighborhoods

 We use OpenStreetMap data to examine the neighborhoods in LA and Seoul most concentrated with people who commute by car.
 We will examine the street grids, calculate common metrics of the street grid and create isochrone maps.
-We hope to better understand why these neighborhoods are car-centric
+We hope to better understand why these neighborhoods are car-centric.

 7. Compile